 PLEASE NOTE: YOUR ONLINE CONDOLENCE WILL NOT APPEAR UNDER THE GUESTBOOK ENTRIES UNTIL IT IS APPROVED BY THE FUNERAL HOME

 I guess that’s the end of a generation with the death of Leonard.
 One of the last times I had a long conversation with Leonard was with my mother more than 10 years ago.
 At that time he wasn't in the best of health.
 We talked for a couple of hours and then we headed back to the Poconos.
 It was the last time my mother saw Leonard, I believe.
 I saw Leonard again, for a brief time at my mother’s funeral.
 At that time he seemed to be doing much better but it wasn’t the best time for conversation.
 I believe Leonard was the one uncle I most identified with, I guess being the youngest brother, maybe that’s why.
 When I was working at Penn State (so many years ago) I would sometimes stop off in Pittston and stay with Leonard.
 Conversations at breakfast, with beers in the evening, memorable times.
 Over the years, I have drifted away from my roots, but I will never forget the many wonderful experiences not only with Leonard but all the Kridlo brothers and family.
 With Leonard I have many really simple memories; one, when I was a very young boy he gave me some money to go buy him some cigarettes, can I do that, just tell them it’s for me; two, drinking beers at at a local picnic, I asked how do you guys drink so much beer, he said just pour it from one glass to another, I’m not sure if that even works, and lastly, although there is so many more, he was asking me what I did at Penn State, WPSX-TV and I told him for one I did a lot of on air slide promos which I had with me, one was that of Leopold Stokowski but with no mention of his name on the slide, he said ah, Leopold Stokowski, I said how do you know that and he replied I know a lot of things.
 Out shadowed by the antics of all his brothers he too had a good sense of humor.
 One last added note.
 As you all know or maybe not that my father is actually a half-brother, and his mother died when he was born.
 Also, there was another half-brother or half-uncle.
 He was the older brother of my father Joseph Kredlow, who ran away at a young age, changed his name and wasn’t discovered until my father went looking for him many years later, unfortunately to only find that he had died a year earlier.
 The name he took was George Rittenhouse and he lived in Michigan.
 Just a little bit of history.
-RIP Leonard, I will never forget the memories we shared and I also share them with others at times.Joseph Kredlow Jr. (although I never use Jr., maybe Joey) (about 1 month ago)
+RIP Leonard, I will never forget the memories we shared and I also share them with others at times.Joseph Kredlow Jr. (although I never use Jr., maybe Joey) (over 2 years ago)